You might know that the capital of South Korea, Seoul, is also the largest metropolitan area in the entire country.

 But today, a man with a beard is considered dirty and unkempt, no matter how groomed his beard may look.
 And this isn’t just about what a potential romantic partner might think; wearing a beard might just deter you from even getting a job!

 A visit to Haesindang Park is certainly not for the faint of heart or skittish.
 The park is home to close to 50 penis statues on display, all for the ancient folklore purpose of pleasing a virgin bride.

-Same goes for a visit to another sculpture park, Jeju Loveland, which goes farther than just phallic symbols by displaying more than 100 exhibits, showcasing all types of sexual organs and positions.
+The same goes for a visit to another sculpture park, Jeju Loveland, which goes further than just phallic symbols by displaying more than 100 exhibits, showcasing all types of sexual organs and positions.
 Definitely not an excursion fit for children.

 For many, instead of frowning upon it, they embrace this type of “date,” as it affords couples more privacy (it is not uncommon for South Koreans to live under their family’s roofs far into their 20s), and because they have become so widely accepted, there are a now a variety of options.